CoverUp: Effective High Coverage Test Generation for Python

 \subsection{Handling Flaky Tests}

-Flaky tests are those that can both pass or fail inconsistently, without any changes to the code under test~\cite{flaky-tests-survey, 10.1145/3428270}.
-Their unreliable behavior has a variety of causes; in the context of LLM generated tests, they can also in part result from not providing the LLM sufficient information.
+Flaky tests are those that can both pass or fail inconsistently without any changes to the code under test~\cite{flaky-tests-survey, 10.1145/3428270, 10.1145/3597503.3608138}.
+Their unreliable behavior has a variety of causes; in the context of LLM-generated tests, they can also, in part, result from not providing the LLM with sufficient information.
 Figure~\ref{fig:flaky-random-test} shows a test for the \texttt{mimesis} data generator package.
-The code under test randomly assigns a blood type to its \texttt{Person} object; the LLM, not having been provided with the list of valid names, assumes that it includes \texttt{0-} and \texttt{0+}, when the actually code uses \texttt{O-} and \texttt{O+} (using the letter O, not zero).
+The code under test randomly assigns a blood type to its \texttt{Person} object; the LLM, not having been provided with the list of valid names, assumes that it includes \texttt{0-} and \texttt{0+} whereas code actually uses \texttt{O-} and \texttt{O+} (using the letter O, not zero).
 Consequently, the test fails whenever that blood type is assigned.

-While \coverup{} does not attempt to detect flaky tests by default, it supports passing custom arguments to \texttt{pytest}.
-This approach lets the user specify that each test should be repeated a number of times using the \verb|pytest-repeat| plugin.
-Flaky tests are then more likely to fail, leading \coverup{} to give the LLM a chance to correct the problem.
+Our implementation uses the \verb|pytest-repeat| module to execute each newly generated test multiple times, making any flaky tests more likely to fail.
+If a test fails, \coverup{} continues the chat, allowing the LLM to attempt to correct the problem.